 Château Moulin Riche 2009, Saint Julien £35

-A successful year in a somewhat leaner style as defined by the cool growing season, not dissimilar to 1988.
+A successful year in a somewhat leaner style as defined by the cool growing season, similar to 1988.
+Will mature slowly.

 An innovative concept – the terroir remains constant (Ch d’Arsac) but the winemaker changes each vintage.